-In 2018, our award-winning research showed that creating and (re)visiting memories can make you feel happier, less lonely, more connected to the world, and better understood.
+In 2018, our award-winning research showed that reliving memories can make you feel happier, less lonely, and better understood.
 That’s why we made this company -- to highlight the humans behind the histories, to immortalize special moments, and to help you see how your story fits into the world.
 Because every day, we dream about living in a world where everyone feels loved, understood, and welcome.

 Welcome to your thousand lives.
 Welcome to Lumhaa.

 Shriya was 5 and had started collecting memories from strangers.
 She wrote them all in a little book she called “The Orphant Girl”.
 She had to stop soon though, because her family was sure this activity would get her kidnapped.